TheAirlineProject/tap-desktop/README.md

 .NET Framework 4.5
 Windows Vista/7/8
 Visual Studio (2012)

+<h3>Available Resources</h3>
+The <a href="http://theairlineproject.com/forum">forum</a> is a great resource whether you are a casual user, contributor/beta tester, or core developer.
+It is the home base for many of the discussions surrounding playing and contributing to the game.

+The wiki (see links at http://theairlineproject.com) is largely incomplete, although varying degrees of work have been done to create a searchable database of airlines, aircraft, and airports.
+Wiki contributors are always needed!

+<b>Physical Resources</b>
+If you are a web or Linux-based developer and would like to get involved with the project, Mike (the web guy) has 5 U.S-based servers

 <h3>I. Developing</h3>
 If you are developing new features, please do a fork and pull request.
 Pull requests should generally be made on the current in-development branch nnn-dev.